-- personal papers of individuals or groups in related fields
+- Personal papers of individuals or groups in related fields.

-The National Geological Records Centre is recognised as a Place of Deposit by The National Archives and maintains public records material including field records dating back to the early pioneers of field geology.
+The National Geological Repository is recognised as a Place of Deposit by The National Archives and maintains public records material including field records dating back to the early pioneers of field geology.
 In total, the archives contain approximately 40 000 items